-Files, Folders and Streams
+Files, Folders, and Streams

-File systems have been around for a long time.
-Even before the advent of computers, most organizations stored their paper files in manilla folders that were, in turn, stored in filing cabinets.
 As computing moved beyond the card and deck stage, the need to persist code and data on magnetic materials forced the introduction of files as abstractions, with the idea being that a file consisted of linked blocks pulled into memory until a pointer was encountered that had no corresponding block of content.

 One of the biggest shifts in computing today is the transition from hierarchies (trees) to graphs.
 Trees perforce require the creation of specialized indexes to search a tree’s breadth.
 In a semantic knowledge graph, on the other hand, there is one master index (the triple store) that can be readily be traversed from top-down as from bottom-up.